 Once Crawford has his first welterweight title, he’ll make a more attractive opponent for the likes of division champions Keith Thurman and Errol Spence, Jr. Seeing the Omaha native and Dallas natives mix it up in the heartland is a fight every American fan should be excited about.

 Fight streamed live on ESPN+ – get used to it

 But you can put down the remote control looking for the fight.
-What’s also notable about tonight’s bout is that it can only be seen via the ESPN+ app, a new paid service from the sports network.
+You won’t see Crawford on the usual channels.
+What’s also notable about tonight’s bout: it can only be seen via the ESPN+ app, a new paid service from the sports network.

 The app, which costs $4.99, includes multiple sports including boxing cards from Top Rank Promotions.
 Why not put the fight on regular ESPN?
 It would likely score ratings on a slow sports night with no NHL or NBA playoffs and the World Cup not yet underway.
 Because Top Rank and ESPN are playing the long game here.

 Former cable and satellite customers are abandoning expensive services in droves in favorite of streaming services where people can tailor their entertainment including sports to their own tastes and pay only for what they want.
 ESPN sees the way the business is going, and so does promoter Bob Arum, who’s been at the forefront of boxing and entertainment trends for 50 years.